loynin/SDCN-06-Extended-Kalman-Filter/README.md

 ### Your code should compile

 The code compiles without errors.
-I did change the [CMackeLists.txt](./CMakeLists.txt) to add the creation of the `./Tests`.
-I don't think this will create incompatibilities with other platforms, but I only test it on Mac OS.
+I think the code should be compatible with other platforms, but I only test it on Mac OS.

 ## Accuracy